Skip to main content

 });

-This creates the following configuration variables (referenced in examples below):
+This creates the following configuration variables:

 • config.my_lib.STRING_CONFIG (generic string)